-Why we tend to view two options as more distinctive when evaluating them simultaneously than separately.
+Why do we view options as more distinct when evaluating them simultaneously?

 Distinction Bias, explained.

 Distinction bias describes how, in decision-making, we tend to overvalue the differences between two options when we examine them together.
 Conversely, we consider these differences to be less important when we evaluate the options separately.

 Imagine that you’re in the process of choosing between going to get coffee at one of two cafés on your way to work.
 One café makes stronger coffee, which you’re a fan of.
 However, you’re running late, so you would have to make a detour to go to that café.
 The other coffee shop is right next to your work, so you decide to go there instead.
 Normally, you enjoy the coffee there but, today, because you’ve been comparing it to the stronger coffee from the other café, the coffee seems particularly weak and watery.
 As a result, you don’t enjoy your drink nearly as much as you usually do.
 Two important concepts at play here are joint evaluation and separate evaluation.
 Joint evaluation is when we examine two options simultaneously, while separate evaluation is when we examine them separately.
 In this case, when using a separate evaluation, we rate both coffees favorably.
 However, using joint evaluation and comparing the two coffees directly makes their differences more salient.

 Most of us work & live in environments that aren’t optimized for solid decision-making.
 We work with organizations of all kinds to identify sources of cognitive bias & develop tailored solutions.

 When we directly compare our options, we become hypersensitive to any differences that exist between them.
 This makes the differences seem glaringly obvious and causes us to view them as more important than they actually are.
 To go back to the previous example, we might convince ourselves that there is no way we could possibly enjoy a cup of coffee unless it is extra strong, even though we usually have no problem with the weaker coffee from the café near our work.